-- H.6.1 Once a vote has begun on any question, no faculty shall be recognized for any purpose whatsoever until the voting is completed and the Faculty Chair declares the voting closed. - H.6.2 Unless otherwise indicated in the rules of order, motions may be passed by a simple majority of those voting.
+H.6.1 Once a vote has begun on any question, no faculty shall be recognized for any purpose whatsoever until the voting is completed and the Faculty Chair declares the voting closed.

+- H.6.2 Unless otherwise indicated in the rules of order, motions may be passed by a simple majority of those voting.
 The chair shall determine if votes are cast by voice, show of hands, or written ballot.
 In some cases, the Executive Committee may decide before the meeting that an electronic vote of all eligible faculty members is appropriate.
-This shall take place after the completion of the meeting at which the proposal is discussed. - H.6.3 The following motions may be approved only when two-thirds of the faculty present favor the action: (1) to change the rules of order; (2) to suspend the rules; (3) to object to consideration; (4) to limit debate; (5) to vote immediately.
+This shall take place after the completion of the meeting at which the proposal is discussed. - H.6.3 The following motions may be approved only when two-thirds of the faculty present favor the action: (1) to change the rules of order; (2) to suspend the rules; (3) to object to consideration; (4) to limit debate; (5) to vote immediately. - H.6.4 Any faculty member may call for the number of abstentions after the taking of any vote. - H.6.5 The COE Faculty Chair and Appeal from His or Her Ruling The duty of ruling on questions of parliamentary procedure in the meeting shall rest with the Faculty Chair, but any ruling may be appealed, by a motion and a second, immediately after the ruling.
+In this event, the appeal must be submitted to a vote of the meeting.
+Except as it refers to indecorum, the rules of debate, or priority of business, such an appeal is fully debatable.
+After the vote on the motion is announced, the business of the meeting will be resumed according to the action of the appeal.